-Sohini Das, Development Coordinator, joined Sakhi as a volunteer in September 2012, and went on to become staff member in January 2014.
+Sohini Das, Senior Development Officer, joined Sakhi as a volunteer in September 2012, and went on to become staff member in January 2014.
 Sohini began her career at a web development shop during the 1990′s.
 She then helped produce the first ever Tribeca Film Festival, prior to joining the television network, Nickelodeon.
 She was nominated for an Emmy Award in 2004.
 Sohini then moved to TV Land, where she helped the network build its slate of original productions.
 Sohini opened the doors to her private practice television development consultancy in 2010.
 She is honored to have joined the amazing and inspirational team at Sakhi.
 She is proficient in Bengali, and holds a B.S. in Mass Communications from Boston University.
 She enjoys life’s simple pleasures: eating brunch with her family, baking muffins, and watching Downton Abbey.
 She can be reached at email@example.com or 212-714-9153, x 1003.